Is It OK to Ask Anyone, Even Celebrities, About Their Sexuality?

 Then it was my turn: “Are you gay?”

-One by one, I looked at each of my friends, feeling the blood rush out of my body.
-I was confronted with two choices: to come out then and there, or lie.
+One by one, I looked at each of my friends, feeling the blood rush from my face.
+I was confronted with two choices: to come out then and there or lie.
 I weighed the pros and cons.
 If I lied, someone might later use that moment against me as proof that I wasn’t honest about my sexuality, but I wasn’t ready to come out.
 So I lied.
 Immediately, I could see in some of my friends’ expressions that they didn’t believe me.

 It felt like an attempt to out me before I was ready or humiliate me for lying.